 Honestly, I didn’t really connect to using French Onion Soup Mix in my burgers right away.
 I thought that the reference was to the caramelized onions and cheese, and it is, but a touch of the mix takes these burgers in such a tasty direction.
 Then the Caramelized Onions and cheese just take them over the top.
 A touch of brandy or Sherry in those caramelized onions really makes the burgers, and just the tiniest bit of thyme makes them mimic my favorite French Onion Soup Recipe.

 If you follow me, you probably know I’ve been having a bit of a love affair with the French Onion Soup Mix ever since I came up with a recipe of my own.
 I think I’ve started what can only be called a collection of dishes.
 Now I know a lot of you are wise to how many ways there are to use that French Onion Soup Mix, but I was a bit behind the curve.
 I was never a fan of it for a few reasons.
 It’s a little costly, I wasn’t happy with all the ingredients and I just wasn’t that familiar with it.
-I used to sprinkle it on a pot roast now and then if I was in a rush and toss the roast in the slow cooker, but that was pretty much the extent of it.
+I used to sprinkle it on a pot roast now and then if I was in a rush and toss the roast in the oven or slow cooker, but that was pretty much the extent of it.
 So now I’m becoming quite a fan.
+(See my post on That Old Lipton Onion Soup Pot Roast Recipe if you’re interested.
+I know ya gotta use that second packet of French Onion Soup Mix!)

 Making French Onion Soup Burgers: